Isaac Butt: Political career

 He began his career as a Tory politician on Dublin Corporation.
 He was Member of Parliament (MP) for Youghal from 1852 to 1865, and for Limerick from 1871 to 1879 (at the 1852 general election he had also been elected for the English constituency of Harwich, but chose to sit for Youghal).

 The failed Fenian Rising in 1867 strengthened Butt's belief that a federal system was the only way to break the dreary cycle of inefficient administration punctuated by incompetent uprisings.
 Having defended the leaders of the Fenian revolt, Butt then from June 1869 became president of the Amnesty Association formed to secure the release of imprisoned Fenians, supported actively amongst others by P. F. Johnson.

 In 1870, Butt then founded the Irish Home Government Association.
 This was in no sense a revolutionary organisation.
 It was designed to mobilise public opinion behind the demand for an Irish parliament, with, as he put it, "full control over our domestic affairs".
 He believed that Home Rule would promote friendship between Ireland and her neighbour to the east.

 In November 1873, Butt replaced the Association with a new body, the Home Rule League, which he regarded as a pressure-group, rather than a political party.
-In the general election the following year, 60 of its members were elected, forming then in 1874 the Irish Parliamentary Party.
+In the general election the following year, 60 of its members were elected, subsequently forming the Irish Parliamentary Party in 1884.
 However, most of those elected were men of property who were closer to the Liberal cause.
 In the meantime, Charles Stewart Parnell had joined the League, with more radical ideas than most of the incumbent Home Rulers, and was elected to Parliament in a by-election in County Meath in 1875.

 Butt had failed to win substantial concessions at Westminster on the things that mattered to most Irish people: an amnesty for the Fenians of 1867, fixity of tenure for tenant-farmers and Home Rule.
 Although they worked to get Home Rulers elected, many Fenians along with tenant farmers were dissatisfied with Butt's gentlemanly approach to have bills enacted, although they did not openly attack him, as his defence of the Fenian prisoners in 1867 still stood in his favour.
 However, soon a Belfast Home Ruler, Joseph Gillis Biggar (then a senior member of the IRB), began making extensive use of the ungentlemanly tactic of "obstructionism" to prevent bills being passed by the house.